 How does WCC determine accommodations?

-If the verification you submit isn’t enough to help us determine the present extent of the disability and/or appropriate accommodations, DS may request more documentation or an assessment of the disability.
+If the verification you submit isn’t enough to help us determine the present extent of the disability and/or appropriate accommodations, LSS may request more documentation or an assessment of the disability.
 The cost of the supplementary documentation or assessment is your responsibility.

 General documentation requirements

 To access accommodations, you need to provide documentation that supports your request.
 Your documentation should be on official letterhead from a licensed medical, diagnostic or psychological professional.

 A diagnostic evaluation is preferred.
 If none are available, please discuss with a Program Specialist.
 The attached forms outline the minimal information required and may be completed by your current provider(s).

 Your documentation should: